weberBen/Binoculars-CPU/README.md

   Some weights of LlamaForCausalLM were not initialized from the model checkpoint at HuggingFaceTB/SmolLM2-135M and are newly initialized.
   ```
   This message is safe to **ignore**.
 It does not impact the model's runtime or accuracy ([see here](https://huggingface.co/LeoLM/leo-hessianai-13b-chat/discussions/3), [and there](https://huggingface.co/codellama/CodeLlama-7b-hf/discussions/1)).
 - When server is started you will see a "spamming" process in the uvicorn log that ping the route home `/`.
 It's the `init-proc` process of HuggingFace that start the uvicorn process. **It does not affect the sleep timeout of the HuggingFace space**.
+- Each content is split into multiple chunks (defined by the variable `TEXT_SPLIT_CHAR`).
+Then, each chunk is processed through Binoculars, and the final score is the average of all chunk scores.